 Add-ons

-Greedy algorithm (default)
+Default: Greedy algorithm

 Centers of Gravity Calculator's default algorithm to handle capacity constraints is a superfast, greedy algorithm.
 Roughly described, it works like this.

-• Assign each customer (group) to a warehouse as if warehouse capacities are unlimited
+Assign each customer (group) to a warehouse as if warehouse capacities are unlimited

-• Loop through all warehouse, and while the capacity of a warehouse is exceeded shift that customer (group) to that other warehouse that will increase the costs the least - and only if the customer (group) still fits in that warehouse if it is a warehouse earlier in the loop.
+Loop through all warehouse, and while the capacity of a warehouse is exceeded shift that customer (group) to that other warehouse that will increase the costs the least - and only if the customer (group) still fits in that warehouse if it is a warehouse earlier in the loop.

 Greedy means that the solution may be sub-optimal, cost-wise.
 Capacities will not exceed 100% unless all set super-tight.

-If predefined warehouses have limited capacities, then a - so called - transportation problem arises.
 A transportation problem can be solved cost-optimally with the well-known Simplex method (LP).
-But it can be solved 50-100 times faster with a combination of Vogel's approximation + MODI + Stepping Stone method that generates a cost optimal solution while respecing capacity constraints.
+But it can be solved much, much faster with a combination of Vogel's approximation + MODI + Stepping Stone method that generates a cost optimal solution while respecing capacity constraints.
 This combination has been implemented in Centers of Gravity Calculator.
-Detailed technical descriptions of each separate method can be found on the internet.
-For a demo case that shows the speed difference, see Transportation problem solver

 However, this method may create a cost-optimal solution in which a single customer receives from multiple warehouses (which happens as soon as a warehouse is utilized 100.00%).
 But Center of Gravity Calculator assumes 'single sourcing'.
 So, if a customer receives from multiple warehouses in the LP solution, then this customer gets assigned 'in full' to the warehouse that supplies the most.
 This non-optimal, post-processing-step to avoid 'multiple-sourcing' may cause utilization to exceed 100%, often by a marginal percentage only, as it involves few customers only.

 But it may become worse, especially if your case contains few customers only per warehouse, or some exceptionally large customers.
 For example, if capacity of Birmingham is adjusted to 41470 in the demo case (only 8.7% of original capacity, so only few customers can be assigned to it), and the move limit of Madrid is adjusted to 9999 (instead of 200), then Birmingham's utilization becomes 131%.
 This is caused by a single large customer, as shown below.
-In the underlying optimal LP solution customer 551 receives a quantity of 19480 from Birmingham and 13020 from WH03.
-As most comes from Birmingham, customer 551 is assigned to Birmingham.
-Birmingham capacity is now exceeded with 13020, making its utilization 131% (= 54760/41740) instead of 100.00% in LP solution.
-(If that customer is removed from Birmingham, then its utilization drops to 53%.)

 Underlying optimal LP Solution